jhoerr/cloudmesh-manual/docs/_sources/jupyter.rst.txt

     pprint (images)

-To print the information in a noce table you can also use
+To print the information in a nice table you can also use

 .. code:: python